ericfreyer/Professional-README-Generator/develop/README.md

 ## Project Description
-* For this project I created a program that generates a readme after the user answers a few, simple questions about their project.
+* For the project I created an application that generates a README.md file after the user is prompted with a few, simple questions.
 ## Dependencies
 * Node
 ## Installation Instructions
-* installed inquirer, fs, util, and promisify.
+* I had to install nodes: inquirer, fs, util, and promisify.
 ## Usage Information
-* To generate a README.md file.
+* To automatically generate a README file.
 ## Contributors
 * Eric Freyer
 ## Test Instructions